 Improving food security in the Thar Desert

-Despite steady economic development and comprehensive government programs, one out of every three children in India still suffers from malnutrition, according to the government of India.
+Despite steady economic development and comprehensive government programs, one in every three children in India still suffers from malnutrition, according to the government of India.
 The number of undernourished children under the age of five and women is particularly high in rural and socially disadvantaged regions where hygiene conditions are poor.1 The Covid-19 pandemic and its effects further exacerbate the living conditions of many.

 In partnership with the Indian organization UNNATI, we are working to improve food security in 50 villages in the arid Thar desert by helping local farmers adapt to climate change through their cultivation methods.
 In addition to campaigns on healthy nutrition and hygiene to prevent malnutrition, UNNATI trains socially vulnerable communities as they apply for and receive state benefits from government-run food security and health programs.

 One out of three children in India is underweight, while many women from vulnerable sections of the society still suffer from undernourishment.
 During pregnancy, this affects both the pregnant woman and the developing child in the short and long term.

 Diarrheal and worm infections from dirty waters coupled with unhealthy sanitary conditions increase the risk of undernourishment.

 Rajasthan is India's largest state by area.
 Most of the region is covered by the Thar Desert with a large part of the local population living in rural areas.
 Malteser International's activities are concentrated in the western part of Rajasthan, encompassing 50 villages in the socially disadvantaged Barmer District.
 The district is also prone to extreme weather events.
 Barmer District has an average rainfall of 210 millimeters, and every slight change in the distribution of rainfall results in periods of drought.
-This makes life difficult for the small-scale farmers who can not afford irrigation systems.
-An Indian government official has named Barmer one of the backward districts in the country.
+This makes life difficult for the small-scale farmers who cannot afford irrigation systems.

 Current government programs on food security, health and social security are insufficiently taken up by the local communities, among which women and girls are the most vulnerable.